 The data feed lets you automatically pull hit-level data straight from Adobe, based upon either hourly or daily cycles.
 This data is fed into a database, and then from there fed into Tableau through a connector (I told you it’s basically the same).

 - The data unprocessed, meaning you have complete control over how you calculate and aggregate your data

 - This is probably the most straightforward of the 3 hosted options.

 - You are dealing with large amounts of data, meaning you will need to invest in a fairly large database structure.
 This will cost money

 - You will also need to hire people to build and manage this process.
 This also costs money.

-Click here if you would like to learn more about our Tableau connector.
+Click here if you would like to learn more about our services.
 We would love to make your organization more efficient.
 And as previously stated, please comment below if we missed anything.
 Thanks for reading!